RoyZhenLongLim/Personal-Projects/README.md

 ## Summary of projects

 ### Competition

-Learning Pands to participate in Titanic Competition hosted by Kaggle
+Learning Pandas to participate in Titanic Competition hosted by Kaggle

 ### DATA SCIENCE PROJECT (PYTHON OR R)